rietta/git_time_extractor/readme.md

 ## 3. License Terms (BSD License)

-&copy; 2014 Rietta Inc. All rights reserved.
+&copy; 2015 Rietta, Inc, and contributors.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: